 Experiential Learning Faculty Fellows Program

-As the Faculty continues to work towards its goal of expanding experiential learning (EL) opportunities for Arts & Science students, we are pleased to offer the Experiential Learning Faculty Fellows Program.
-This pilot program is supported by the Provost’s Experiential Learning University Fund.
+As the faculty continues to work towards its goal of expanding experiential learning (EL) opportunities for Arts & Science students, we are pleased to offer the Experiential Learning Faculty Fellows Program again in 2024–25.
+This program is supported by the Provost’s Experiential Learning University Fund.

 The goals of the Experiential Learning Faculty Fellows Program are to:

-• Support expansion of curriculum integrated EL initiatives.
+• Support expansion of curriculum integrated experiential learning initiatives.

-• Provide structured supports to assist faculty in developing and administering sustainable EL courses.
+• Provide structured supports to assist faculty members in developing and administering sustainable experiential learning courses.

-• Explore the feasibility of the fellows’ program structure to support and incentivize faculty to engage with EL.
+• Explore the effectiveness of the fellows program structure to support and incentivize faculty members to engage with experiential learning.

 Program Overview

-• Funding will be provided to support course development (time and resources) for one year and course delivery for two years.
+• $16,000 funding will be provided to support course development and delivery.

-• Faculty from across all academic units are encouraged to participate.
+• Faculty members from across all Arts & Science academic units are encouraged to participate.

-• EL initiatives that fall under the U of T Institutional EL Framework are eligible; prioritization of partnership-based opportunities and opportunities where the EL component is mandatory for all students.
+• Experiential learning initiatives that fall under the U of T Institutional EL Framework are eligible; courses should be partnership-based and the experiential learning course component should be mandatory for all students.

-• EL component is expected to comprise at least 30% of course hours and/or assessment.
+• The experiential learning component is expected to comprise a substantial element of the course, i.e. at least 30% of course hours and/or assessment.

-• Priority to courses in first-entry undergraduate Faculty of Arts & Science degree programs.
+• Priority will be given to courses in first-entry undergraduate Faculty of Arts & Science degree programs.

-• Preference to select fellows from a wide range of programs across the sciences, social sciences and humanities, and from a range of EL types, size, and year of study.
+• Preference to select fellows from a range of programs across the sciences, social sciences and humanities; and from a range of EL types, size and year of study.

 Fellows’ Commitments